bjlkeng/bjlkeng.github.io/source/posts/semi-supervised-learning-with-variational-autoencoders.rst

 (`variational autoencoders <link://slug/variational-autoencoders>`__).
 The high level idea is pretty easy to understand though.
-A variational autoencoder defines a generative model for your data which basically says take an isotropic standard normal distribution (:math:`Z`), we run it through a deep net (defined by :math:`g`) to produce the observed data (:math:`X`).
+A variational autoencoder defines a generative model for your data which basically says take an isotropic standard normal distribution (:math:`Z`), run it through a deep net (defined by :math:`g`) to produce the observed data (:math:`X`).
 The hard part is figuring out how to train it.

-Using the autoencoder analogy, the generative model is the "decoder" since you're starting from a latent state and translating it to the observed data.
+Using the autoencoder analogy, the generative model is the "decoder" since you're starting from a latent state and translating it into the observed data.
 A VAE also has an "encoder" part that is used to help train the decoder.
 It goes from observed values to a latent state (:math:`X` to :math:`z`).
-A keen observer will notice that this is actually our variational approximation of the posterior (:math:`z|X`), which coincidentally is also a neural network (defined by :math:`g_{z|X}`).
+A keen observer will notice that this is actually our variational approximation of the posterior (:math:`q(z|X)`), which coincidentally is also a neural network (defined by :math:`g_{z|X}`).
 This is visualized in Figure 1.

 .. figure:: /images/vanilla_vae.png